 There are many different recipes that use wine.
-It’s commonly heard that most of the alcohol cooks off during the process.
+It’s commonly heard that most of the fun stuff cooks off during the process.
 But, if wine ages for years in order to build up that flavor, why would we cook it off?
 These white wine pasta sauce recipes can help us understand why we use wine in some recipes and how its unique characteristics can change the flavors of a dish.

 Discover why we cook with wine by using white wine pasta sauce recipes for your next meal at home or with friends.